graphile/worker/README.md

 SELECT graphile_worker.add_job('reminder', run_at := NOW() + INTERVAL '2 days');
 ```

+**NOTE:** `graphile_worker.add_job(...)` requires database owner privileges
+to execute.
+To allow lower-privileged users to call it, wrap it inside a
+PostgreSQL function marked as `SECURITY DEFINER` so that it will run
+with the same privileges as the more powerful user that defined it.
+(Be
+sure that this function performs any access checks that are necessary.)

 ### Example: scheduling job from trigger

 This snippet creates a trigger function which adds a job to execute